warbe-maker/VBA-Component-Management/README.md

 #### General
 The service allows a productive Workbook to remain in use while its VB-Project is developed/modified/maintained in a copy of it.
 When all changed had been done the productive version is synchronized with the changed copy with the benefit of a significantly shorter downtime for the productive Workbook.
 > As with the Export and Update service, this service has no user interface!
-It is invoked when the _Sync-Target-Workbook_ (prepared for the service!) is opened from within the configured _Synchronization Target Folder_ while the _Sync-Source-Workbook_ (its dedicated Workbook folder respectively) resides in the _Serviced Development & Test Folder_.
+It is invoked when the _Sync-Target-Workbook_ (prepared for the service!) is opened from within the configured _Synchronization Target Folder_ while the _Sync-Source-Workbook_ (its dedicated Workbook folder respectively) resides in the _Serviced Development and Test Folder_.

 #### Synchronization extent